chenyanzhu43/CNN-Classification/README.md

 ## 5291 Advanced Data Analysis Final Project
 # A Study on CNN Classification: Detecting Skin Cancer
-+Team members: Luyue Chen, Guoyong Xu, Hanyu Gao, Yanzhu Chen, Zhaochen Li, Xuanhong Ye, Lulu Wang, Kanyan Chen
++ Team members: Luyue Chen, Guoyong Xu, Hanyu Gao, Yanzhu Chen, Zhaochen Li, Xuanhong Ye, Lulu Wang, Kanyan Chen

-+Project summary:
++ Project summary:

 Human Against Machine with 10000 training images (HAM10000) is a large dataset which contains 10015 dermatoscopic images and it also provides information on the performance of human expert diagnosis.
 The target of our project is to train a model as accurate as possible to detect different kinds of skin cancer, given the dermatoscopic images.
 Another objective is to build a live web app to use our model.